aankitasoni/DSA-100_Days_of_Code/README.md

  <a href="https://leetcode.com/problems/maximum-number-of-words-you-can-type/">1935.
 Maximum Number of Words You Can Type</a>

 ### Day 95
  <a href="https://leetcode.com/problems/set-matrix-zeroes/">73.
-Set Matrix Zeroes</a>
+Set Matrix Zeroes</a><p>
+ <a href="https://www.geeksforgeeks.org/problems/smallest-window-containing-0-1-and-2--170637/1">Smallest window containing 0, 1 and 2</a>

+### Day 96
+<a href="https://www.geeksforgeeks.org/problems/find-element-occuring-once-when-all-other-are-present-thrice/1">Find element occuring once when all other are present thrice</a><p>